|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-- 14 ounces coconut (frozen fresh, shredded)
+- 14 ounces coconut meat, frozen and shredded

 - 1 cup milk